abdulmunimjemal/Taatee/README.md

-# Harmony: A Premium Blog
+# Taatee

+ Tate is an event booking system for AAiT Tech Club - a club under formation.
+Students will use Taatee to register for the monthly tech talks and other networking events that is planned to be organized by the club.
-Addis Ababa Institute of Technology - Web Programming: Group Project
+ - Web Programming: Group Project

 ## Group Memebers
 - Abdulmunim Jundurahman   UGR/8625/14